g-ar/g-ar.github.io/posts/simulating-buffons-needle-problem.rst

     \displaystyle \mathbb{P}(x)=\begin{cases} \dfrac{2}{\pi}\, x& x\le 1\\ & \\ \dfrac{2}{\pi}\, \left(x-\sqrt{x^2-1}+\sec^{-1}{x}\right)& x>1 \end{cases}

 How can we convince ourselves that the formula has been derived correctly?
 How to simulate geometric shapes?

 The answer is to use the parametric representation of the points.
 If the needle of length :math:`l` is dropped, then it makes an angle :math:`\theta` with the horizontal.
 For simulating, take one end of the needle as a reference, and it must be randomly and uniformly distributed in :math:`[0,d)`.
-Call the random number as h.
-The other end of the needle will then be at a distance :math:`h+l*sin(\theta)`.
+Call the random number as :math:`h`.
+The other end of the needle will then be at a distance :math:`h+l\cdot sin(\theta)`.

-Now, for the condition that the needle touches the line, the other end must be either higher than d or less than zero.
-Hence, we can simulate the experiment by picking h in :math:`U(0,d)` and :math:`\theta \in U(0,2\, \theta)`.
+Now, for the condition that the needle touches the line, the other end must be either higher than :math:`d` or less than zero.
+Hence, we can simulate the experiment by picking :math:`h` in :math:`U(0,d)` and :math:`\theta \in U(0,2\, \theta)`.

 Following is the code in J: